alexkritchevsky

 HTML has a certain elegance to it1, which is that you pretty much write exactly what you want to see on the page.
 The syntax is cludgy, and the output looks like crap by default, but it’s what you asked for — in this case, a document which contains some text, a button, and a label.

-Of course, it’s a tradeoff: is it better to use a more expressive language that can do everything you need, or to use a simple declarative one that does what it says?
-Because… you will have to build a whole ecosystem in other languages around it.
-Well, it doesn’t matter, because in 2022 we’re stuck with the latter, HTML, for the foreseeable future.
+Of course, there’s a tradeoff: is it better to use a more expressive language that can do everything you need, or to use a simple declarative one that does what it says on the tin but can’t do very much?
+Because… if you do use the declarative language, you will have to build a whole ecosystem in other languages around it.

 html(